 If the motor does not start at this point, and it is getting power, what is the motor trying to do?

-Humming Compressor Motor?
+Air Compressor Won’t Start – Humming Compressor Motor?

 Are you hearing a humming sound, or is any noise coming from the compressor motor?
-If not, double check for a thermal overload button or a reset button on or around the motor.
+If not, double-check for a thermal overload button or a reset button on or around the motor.
 With the compressor plugged in, push that button.
 What happens?

 If the compressor motor starts, this suggests that it went out on thermal overload, and you may have an overload or motor overheating problem.

-To check, when the tank pressure gets up to the cut out level, and the compressor stops, bleed the pressure down again.
+To check, when the tank pressure gets up to the cut-out level, and the compressor stops, bleed the pressure down again.
 If the compressor restarts, well, just carry on. the motor has cooled sufficiently to allow it to restart.

 If the compressor motor balks at starting again, it may be the start capacitor or the motor itself that is causing the problem.
 Or…

-Monitor the unloader valve when the compressor cuts out (if the compressor starts once it cools) to make sure the unloader valve is working.
+If your air compressor tries to start but won’t, it may be worth monitoring the unloader valve when the compressor cuts out (if the compressor starts once it cools) to make sure the unloader valve is working.

 If the unloader valve does not operate as it should that may be why your compressor will not start the next time the pressure switch sends power to the compressor motor.